kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 “Ready for more surprises?”
 Gerhard asks, his voice flat.
 “Let’s head south of the entrance.”

 Doctor Pepe leads the way, looking back over his shoulder at the rest of the party.
-“That’s back through the room in which we know Urgon and Orvo found the Frigid Woe, right?”
-Somewhat distracted and still feeling the effects of his exhaustion, he walks straight into the door with a dull thud.
+“That’s back through the room where we know Urgon and Orvo found the Frigid Woe, right?”
+Somewhat distracted, he walks straight into the door with a dull thud.
 It swings open.

 Beyond is a forge.
 A great, cold anvil and furnace dominate the room, which is otherwise filled with armor stands and rubble.

 Whisper notices something strange across from the furnace.
 “What’s this?” she purrs.
-She crosses the room to examine a pile of debris … out of which projects two booted feet.
+She crosses the room to examine a pile of debris—out of which protrude two booted feet.
 As she takes a closer look, they twitch!

-She picks up a scrap iron rod from the litter.
+She picks up a scrap-iron rod from the litter.
 She cautiously pokes the boots with it.
 They twitch again, but no other response.

 “Leave that alone!”
 Gerhard barks.
 Whisper gives him a sly smile and tosses aside the rod.
+“Perhaps it is bait… a trap…”

+“More like just an unlucky zombie,” Kragor answers.
+“Who knows how many years it has been stuck under this rubble.
+In any case, it poses no threat.”

-Kragor kneels, his eyes closed, whispering the incantation to see the world of magic.
+Kragor then kneels, his eyes closed, whispering the incantation to see the world of magic.
 “Nothing in here,” he reports.
 He looks toward the door on the far side of the forge.
 “But through there… I sense several points of power.
 Transmutation, Evocation… and that other kind.
 The kind I can’t place.”

 “Let’s not just throw it open this time,” Elara suggests.
 She raises a hand, and a perfect, shimmering illusion of the door appears just before the real one.
 “Kragor, if you would?”